 - You can get burned out fast.
 Make sure you don’t take on a job that’s too intense and make sure to make time for yourself.
 Relax, and have fun.

 Make sure to follow us on Pinterest.com/ossimply.
-We are also starting a Patreon.
-If you like what we do, please show your support.
+If you like what we do, please show your support by donating through our Podcast.
 You can make a small, monthly contribution to help us make more articles like this.
 We’ll also be doing monthly webinars for our patrons.
 Go ahead and find us there for some community support and love.